9beach/mpv-config/README.md

 This script provides the functions below:

-- Saves and restores sound volume level
+- Saves and restores sound volume level automatically.

 `watch_later` setting for each file overrides sound volume level above.
 So if you change the sound volume level of a file, **mpv** remembers it just